the-scouts/por/sphinx_source/chapter-5.rst

 p.
 The particulars of the trustees in whom such assets are vested must also be shown.

 q.
-The annual statement of accounts must be in the format of one of four model annual statements available for download from `https://www.scouts.org.uk/volunteers/running-things-locally/finances-and-insurance/accounting-and-reporting/ <https://www.scouts.org.uk/volunteers/running-things-locally/finances-and-insurance/accounting-and-reporting/>`__.
+The annual statement of accounts must be in the format of one of four model annual statements available for download from https://www.scouts.org.uk/volunteers/running-things-locally/finances-and-insurance/accounting-and-reporting/.
 These models are suitable for;

    * receipts and payments accounts for a single fund unit i.e. where there are no special funds whose use is restricted;
    * receipts and payments accounts for a multi-fund unit i.e. where there are special funds in addition to a general fund;
    * accruals (SOFA) accounts for a single fund unit.
-Guidance and templates from `www.charitysorp.org <http://www.charitysorp.org/>`__
+Guidance and templates from https://www.charitysorp.org
    * accruals (SOFA) accounts for a multi-fund unit.
-Guidance and templates from `www.charitysorp.org <http://www.charitysorp.org/>`__
+Guidance and templates from https://www.charitysorp.org

    The appropriate model will depend upon the gross annual income in the financial year and whether the County has any special funds whose use is restricted to particular purposes rather than the general purposes of the County.

 r.
 At each Annual General Meeting of the County Scout Council a scrutineer, independent examiner or auditor as appropriate must be appointed.

 s.
-Each County can decide if they need an auditor, independent examiner or scrutineer, by reference to the factsheet Accounting and Audit Requirements for Group, Districts, Counties/Areas and Scottish Regions.
+Each County can decide if they need an auditor, independent examiner or scrutineer, by reference to the factsheet *Accounting and Audit Requirements for Group, Districts, Counties/Areas and Scottish Regions*.

 t.
 The auditor, independent examiner, or scrutineer must carry out an external examination of the accounts in accordance with the requirements of the Charities Act 2011.

 u.
-A report to the trustees (the County Executive Committee) must be completed in accordance with one of the models in the specimen accounts referred to in the factsheet Accounting and Audit Requirements for Group, Districts, Counties/Areas and Scottish Regions as appropriate to a scrutineer, an independent examiner or an auditor.
+A report to the trustees (the County Executive Committee) must be completed in accordance with one of the models in the specimen accounts referred to in the factsheet *Accounting and Audit Requirements for Group, Districts, Counties/Areas and Scottish Regions* as appropriate to a scrutineer, an independent examiner or an auditor.

 v.
-A scrutineer, or independent examiner is required to carry out the work programme defined in the factsheet Accounting and Audit Requirements for Group, Districts, Counties/Areas and Scottish Regions.
+A scrutineer, or independent examiner is required to carry out the work programme defined in the factsheet *Accounting and Audit Requirements for Group, Districts, Counties/Areas and Scottish Regions*.

 Rule 5.48 Funds administered by the Scout Network, County Scout Active Support Units and other Scout Sections in the County sv
 ------------------------------------------------------------------------------------------------------------------------------